oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/persistent-storage/oci-fss-pv.md

 $ kubectl -n sample-domain1-ns exec -it pvhelper -- /bin/sh
 ```

-After you get a shell to the running pod container, change the directory to `/shared` and you can change the ownership or permissions using appropriate `chown` or `chmod` commands.
+After you get a shell to the running Pod container, change the directory to `/shared`, and you can change the ownership or permissions using appropriate `chown` or `chmod` commands.
 For example,

 ```
 chown 1000:0 /shared/. && find /shared/. -maxdepth 1 ! -name '.snapshot' ! -name '.' -print0 | xargs -r -0 chown -R 1000:0